CubePresser/Tic-Tac-Rubiks/README.md

-# Tic-Tac-Rubix
+# Tic-Tac-Rubiks
-Tic Tac Toe played on a Rubix Cube.
+Tic Tac Toe played on a Rubiks Cube.